 Caution: As of Sept.
 15, 2014: Due to severe storm washouts that occurred last summer, there are closed sections of the trail on its northern end between Toulon and Princeville.
 Check the state's DNR website or the Friends of the Rock Island Trail Facebook page for updates on the repairs.

 The Rock Island Trail has two distinct sections.
 Its southern half (sometimes referred to as the Kellar Branch Trail), stretching from Peoria's riverfront to the community of Alta, has an urban feel.
-Managed by the Peoria Park District, this newer and rapidly expanding section will one day be 14 miles long, all paved.
-Although only a few short areas of this extension are currently open, construction is slated to be completed by the end of 2013.
+Managed by the Peoria Park District, this newer, fully paved 13-mile section was completed in 2014.
+Note that the Peoria section includes two short on-road sections between Abington Street and War Memorial Drive.

 The northern section of the trail runs from Alta, in Peoria County, to Toulon, in Stark County, connecting the towns of Alta, Dunlap, Princeville, Wyoming and Toulon.
 This 26-mile, crushed rock portion has been managed as an Illinois State Park trail since 1989.
 Its connecting links through small towns are along well-marked streets with light traffic.
 This trail paints a great picture of central Illinois as it travels through friendly small towns, classic Midwestern farmland, and woodlands.
 The trail owes its name to the Peoria and Rock Island Railroad Company trains that once ran passengers and freight on this line.